dotnet-foundation/wg-marketing/goals.md

-## Marketing Goals - 2020
+## Marketing Committee Goals
 The three high-level goals of the .NET Foundation Marketing Committee are:
 - Increase membership in the .NET Foundation
 - Generate awareness of .NET open source and the .NET Foundation itself
 - Foster and grow an open community around .NET

+### FY21 (CY July 1, 2020 - CY June 30, 2021) Activities
+The committee has discussed the following activities we want to prioritize in FY21 that align to these goals.

+- Clarify mission statement language and make it prominent on website
+- Drive awareness to our member projects and maintainers *(in progress)*
+- Provide benefits to our members like training, offers from sponsors, etc. *(in progress)*
+- Define and communicate corporate sponsor benefits
+- Forcast FY21 budget
+- Define [marketing activity proposal process](proposals.md) for our members to secure funds and drive initiatives based on budget
+- Drive membership through our partner members (co-marketing, PR, etc.) *(always on)*
+- Amplify other committee activities as needed *(always on)*
+- PR / Air cover as needed *(always on)*
+- Prioritize event sponsorships and define application process for events *(backburner once in-person events start egain)*

+### FY20 (CY July 1, 2019 - CY June 30, 2020) Activities
-The committee has discussed the following activities we want to prioritize in 2020 that align to these goals.
+The committee has discussed the following activities we want to prioritize in FY20 that align to these goals.

-- Organize our calendar (and keep it organized) with events/moments we can socialize
+- Organize our calendar (and keep it organized) with events/moments we can socialize (*social calendar managed by committee*)
 - Create impactful marketing content to carry open message
     - Organize Information Architecture on website & fill gaps (*done*)
     - Enable our members to get content/news and create/contribute to it by driving awareness of [newsletter contributions](https://github.com/dotnet-foundation/newsletter) and [content submission & amplification](https://github.com/dotnet-foundation/content) as well as contributing to our other social channels (i.e. YouTube, Facebook, etc.) (*amplification/social processes = complete, content creation=in-progress*)